NeuroTechX/ntx_slack_archive/introductions.md

  >Hi rasmus, you will find that your miserably unsuccessful startup will probably be a huge part of the success of your next - and hey, you are already contributing - welcome on NTX

+6/26/2017 6:00 PM

+ **dcelliott** :

+ >Hello All, glad I found the NeuroTechX community!
+Looking forward to learning more.
+Through my work at UCSD a few years ago, I started a blog on cognitive health that's turned into a niche media site.
+With your okay, would like to share topics &amp; progress with our 50k+ subscribers.
+Thanks:+1: